 Coincidences?
 I never think about silver.
 Why did I dream this?

 Now I’m a little perplexed.
-Did my dream something?
+Did my dream mean something?
 Should I go out and buy a bunch of silver?
 Hmmm.
 Undecided.
 What would you do?